CoderDennis/decorum/NOTES.md

 ### What is a Shrinker?

-A function that takes a PRNG history, a generator, and a test function and searches through a stream of shortlex smaller histories.
+A function that takes a PRNG history, a generator, and a test function and searches through a set of shortlex smaller histories.

 Iterate through those histories until:
 - A. we find one that still fails the test
-- B. We run out of possible smaller histories
+- B. We don't find any that still fail the test after a full shrinking pass.
 - C. We try some maximum number of times.

 How does it find possible smaller histories?
 By using some set of strategies or passes?